nx-lr/32chars-js/README.md

 In template literals delimited with backticks `` ` ``, the sequence `${`, which begins interpolation, is also escaped to avoid opening interpolation.

 Each substring in the output goes through a quoting function, and calls `jsesc` on each.
 The number of escapes in all the three strings are counted, and the string literal with the least number of escapes is selected.
-Else, the compiler just falls back cycling between the three delimiters.
+In most cases where there are no escapes, the compiler just falls back cycling between the three delimiters.

 The rules for quoting object keys are different: backtick-delimited strings cannot be used, as they throw a syntax error; string keys which are valid identifiers, i.e. combinations of `_` and `$`, do not need to be quoted.